EEDaisey/Publications/ReadMe.md

 ==================== Overview ====================

-This document serves as a repository for papers that I have read relevant to my research interests in computer science, applied mathematics, and aerospace systems software engineering.
-Original documentation and summaries (sometimes long, sometimes short) are provided for other researchers who may be interested.
+This document serves as a repository for pdfs of research papers and books that I have read relevant to my research interests in computer science, applied mathematics, and aerospace systems software engineering.
+Hopefully these publications server you well on your own journey -- What a time to be alive! :)

 ========== Computer Science ==========